Uberspace/lab/source/gitea.rst

 #####

-Gitea_ is a painless self-hosted Git service written in Go and distributed under the MIT License, designed to provide similar core functionality as GitLab or GitHub, but at a much small resource footprint.
-The project started as a fork of the then-popular Gogs_, but quickly behave more active and bigger than the original.
+Gitea_ is a painless self-hosted Git service written in Go and distributed under the MIT License, designed to provide similar core functionality as GitLab or GitHub, but at a much smaller resource footprint.
+The project started as a fork of the then-popular Gogs_, but quickly became more active and bigger than the original.

 ----